 - Later Soundwave chooses to stand up to Shockwave and fight against him, rather than join up with Shockwave's Evil Plan.

 - When Soundwave is staring down Shockwave and Dreadwing, they point out that he stands alone.
 Soundwave counters that a Decepticon is never alone, and launches his 5 current minions◊ all hidden away, onto the two.

 - Galvatron, still pissed about the mind bomb, vaporizes General Witwicky on the spot, and blames his death on Prowl.

 - All of season 2 had been building to a conflict between Optimus Prime and Prowl, and, come issue #42 that's precisely what we got.
 And how.
 Prowl's smug refusal to accept responsibility for his actions drives Optimus into a rage, causing him to snap and punch the strategist to the floor.
-The ensuing fight destroys the cell's table and spills out It helps that the art during the sequence is beautiful, easily some of Livio Ramondelli's best.
+The ensuing fight destroys the cell's table and spills out onto the roof outside, the two laying into each other for their perceived failings all the while.
+Prowl manages to stab Optimus with an aerial, but the Autobot leader recovers enough to leap through a flurry of stabbing motions and bury his forehead in Prowl's.
+It helps that the art during the sequence is beautiful, easily some of Livio Ramondelli's best.

 The 2015 cartoon:

 - Optimus Prime himself appearing out of nowhere, singlehandedly defeating Underbite.
 And saving Denny from getting crushed (and possibly eaten).
 Contrived?
 Yes.
 Deus ex Machina?
 Definitely.
 Unashamedly awesome?
 Totally!